 The STAA Code of Standards and Ethics covers:

-Full members of STAA must complete a minimum of 20 hours of Continued Professional Education and Development (CPE&D) activities annually.
-All CPE&D activities must be directly related to the development of clinical competence and professionalism in shiatsu, or related areas such as TCM, oriental therapies, counselling skills, business management and development in the running of a shiatsu practice.
+Registered members of STAA must complete a minimum of 20 hours of Continued Professional & Education (CPE) activities annually.
+All CPE activities must be directly related to the development of clinical competence and professionalism in shiatsu, or related areas such as TCM, oriental therapies, counselling skills, business management and development in the running of a shiatsu practice.

 Complete the online application and email copies of the following documents to firstname.lastname@example.org